-To replace a depleted or partially depleted cylinder, proceed as follows:
+To replace a depleted or partially depleted cylinder proceed as follows:

-- 1. Leave the area requiring respiratory protection and be certain that respiratory protection is no longer required. - 2.
+- 1. Leave the area requiring respiratory protection and be certain that respiratory protection is no longer required.
 Doff the facepiece.
-(See TERMINATION OF USE section of this in- CIFIC AIR-PAK RESPIRATOR MODELS. struction.) - 3.
-Push in and rotate the cylinder valve knob clockwise and completely close the cylinder valve. - 4.
+(See TERMINATIONS OF USE section of this instruction.) - Push in and rotate the cylinder valve knob clockwise and completely close the cylinder valve.
 Release residual air pressure in the respirator system by opening the purge valve slightly.
-When the flow of air from the facepiece has stopped, fully close the purge valve. - 5.
-Unthread the pressure reducer hose coupling from the cylinder valve by rotating counterclockwise.
+When the flow of air from the facepiece stops, close the purge valve fully. - 3.
+Release the waist belt, loosen the backframe harness, and remove the respirator.
+Lay the respirator on a solid support with the cylinder facing up. - 4.
+Disengage the cylinder retention strap by gripping the latch plate as shown in FIGURE 19 and lifting on the end of the latch.